smphseis/WaitingFor-Menu/PrivacyPolicy.md

 ## 5. Data Sharing and Transfers

-- FutureRadar does **not share, transmit, or sell** any data to third parties.
+- WaitingFor Menu does **not share, transmit, or sell** any data to third parties.
 - No data is transferred outside your device or to any servers.

 ## 6. Third-Party Services